 "Mindfulness is Awareness that arises through Paying Attention, on Purpose, in the Present Moment, Non-Judgmentally.
 It’s about Knowing What is on your Mind." - Jon Kabat-Zinn

 Jon Kabat-Zinn created Mindfulness for Stress Reduction (MBSR) in the 1970s.
 MBSR has become a popular movement today, and over the last 10+ years, with companies, athletes, professionals, kids, hospitals, prisons and anyone looking to reduce stress.
+Jon Kabat-Zinn is the author of many books about the topic, including Mindfulness for Beginners.

 Let's break down Jon Kabat-Zinn's definition a little further.